-This guide covers all of the best low-fat dog foods for weight management, pancreatitis, IBS and other issues.
+This (updated) guide covers all of the best low-fat dog foods this year.

 Getting an overweight dog to lose weight is one of the toughest things for a dog owner.